PotassiumFlourite/PotassiumFlourite/README.md

 - 👋 Hi, I’m @PotassiumFlourite
-- 👀 I’m interested in your Mother
+- 👀 I’m interested in your furrys
-- 🌱 I’m currently learning how to get your mother on the bed
+- 🌱 I’m currently learning how to be a furry
-- 💞️ I’m looking to collaborate on your mother on a project
+- 💞️ I’m looking to collaborate on a furry suit
-- 📫 How to reach me with your mother on my bed
+- 📫 How to reach me with a furry
 - 😄 Pronouns: Him and Her
   Potassium